← Back to Blog

 How many synthetic consumers do you need for reliable results?

-Can synthetic consumers evaluate completely new product categories?
+Can synthetic consumers evaluate new product categories?

 With caveats.
 LLMs perform best for product categories well-represented in their training data.
 Novel categories with no precedent may produce unreliable responses.
 The practical workaround is to test against known products first to calibrate expectations before testing novel concepts.